prediqtiv/prediqtiv.github.io/trades-get/README.md

 ## Full Screen Demo: GAS [SP500 Ticks Get]( https://docs.google.com/spreadsheets/d/1Qe8UxwBWIMmlFrsTMxkorJwlX4beGQAeRNANSjJ8TME/edit )

-### Full Screen Demo: [SP500 Trades Get ]( https://prediqtiv.github.io/trades-get/index.html ) << to be deprecated

 ## Embedded Web Page: SP500 Ticks Get

 <iframe src="https://docs.google.com/spreadsheets/d/1Qe8UxwBWIMmlFrsTMxkorJwlX4beGQAeRNANSjJ8TME/pubhtml?widget=true&amp;headers=false" width=100% height=600px ></iframe>

+### Deprecated: Full Screen Demo: [SP500 Trades Get ]( https://prediqtiv.github.io/trades-get/index.html ) <<
+* Client-side HTML, CSS & JavaScript in single file
+* Fast, nice simple script
+* But no FOSS way of getting it to run on a schedule unattended

 ## Concept

-Request and obtain stock market intraday data for hundreds of symbols sourced via Wikipedia, Google and Yahoo
+Request and obtain stock market intraday data for any number of ticker symbols sourced via Wikipedia, Google and Yahoo

-### Issues / Problems

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

+* Create simple effective ways of scraping public data with unattended scheduling
+* Use open [RESTful]( https://en.wikipedia.org/wiki/Representational_state_transfer ) Web services

 ### Vision
 <!--  a descriptive picture of a desired future state -->

+Identify outliers or 'Black Swans' as they are occurring

 ## Developer Notes

 Issue:files hosted on GitHub Pages cannot be set to run at fixed time

-Solution: Run files using Google Apps Script which allows for triggers to run scipts at fixed times and intervals
+Solution: write and run files using Google Apps Script which allows for triggers to run scripts at fixed times and intervals

 Issue: Using GAS, cannot send 500 files to GitHub all at once.